 In this tutorial, we will learn how to install a certificate in the Terminal Service Plus Web Server, providing users the security of HTTPS, 2048 SSL encryption and Domain name certification.

-In order to receive an SSL Certificate we recommend you purchase it from a trusted vendor as GoDaddy or DigiCert.
-Please follow the this procedure to order and install your SSL on the TSplus Gateway / Server.
+Please follow this procedure to order and install your SSL on the TSplus Gateway / Server.